 Rotating engine can be detected damage based on acoustic signal.
 In 2018, Vinaya et al identified machine errors based on time and frequency domain parameters using fuzzy logic.
 Four engine conditions, namely normal, misalignment, unbalance, and bearing fault were detected with an accuracy of up to 90% [2].
 Every method has respective advantages and disadvantages.
-The advantages using fuzzy logic is intuitive, adaptive in terms of optimization, and efficient computating especially in terms of nonlinear dynamic system.
+The advantages using fuzzy logic is intuitive, adaptive in terms of nonlinear dynamic system.
+Fuzzy logic has the advantages of being intuitive, adaptive in terms of nonlinear dynamic system.
 Fuzzy logic has the advantages of being intuitive, adaptive in terms of optimization, and efficient, especially in terms of nonlinear dynamic system.
-However, this approach requires a human understanding of inputs, outputs and the rules that link them all [3].
+Fuzzy logic requires a human understanding of inputs, outputs and the rules that link them all [3].